 where we have defined the physical gauge covariant derivative,

-In the above equations we used the standard definition \eqref{su2-der} of the gauge $SU(2)\times U(1)$ derivative $D_\mu$.
+In the above equations, we use the standard definition of the gauge derivative $SU(2)\times U(1)$, $D_\mu$.
 Let us consider the gauge covariant derivative of the Dirac fermion field $\psi=e^{3\alpha/2}\Psi$, where $\Psi$ is a conformal invariant spinor: